product-os/landr/docs/03-conventions.md

 Landr will parse the `README` file and if it finds an image at the top, it will use it as the project banner/logo.

+### Logo Brandmark

+A brandmark logo only consist of the logo without the text.
+Landr will look for `logo.png` if present in the root directory, which will be used as favicon

 ### Description

 The first paragraph in the `README` before any section is considered to be the